Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/setup-process/configure-gentoo/packages.md

 Neither GRUB 2.12 nor GRUB 2.06 supports the Argon2id PBKDF; GRUB 2.06 even has more limitations on LUKS2 support.
-Therefore, both GRUB 2.12 and GRUB 2.06 need some patch for LUKS2 with Argon2id support.
+Therefore, both GRUB 2.12 and GRUB 2.06 need some patches for LUKS2 with Argon2id support.

 ### GRUB 2.12